All Episodes

 I had too many double bogeys that I shot even better, but I had five birdies.

-One of the birdies was a chip-in for ten feet off the green, but the other four birdies I didn't sink long putts.
+One of the birdies was a chip-in for 10 feet off the green.

 My approach shots were within four and five feet, and I sank those putts.

-But I mean I was striping it.
+But I mean, I was striping it.

 Hank, I just shot a real 78 here.

-It wasn't it was a tournament.
+It wasn't, it was a tournament.

 Everything counts.

-None of this, no gimme putts or any of that, like when you're just horsing around.
+None of this, no give me puts or any of that.

-And so uh uh anyway, um the guy who hosted the thing was playing in the tournament on Saturday, and uh I can't go to these things.
+And so anyway, the guy who hosted the thing was playing in the tournament on Saturday.

 It was $50,000.

-I I don't go to fundraisers or contribute to them.
+I don't go to fundraisers or contribute to them.

-The No, no, no, not that the price is too high, I'm telling you what the price was.
+I'm telling you what the price was.

-It was 50 grand to get an air.
+It was 50 grand to get it.

 They're nice people.

-Uh and uh Jerry Jordan, his wife, his wife has worked for Romney for a long time.
+And Jerry Jordan, his wife, his wife has worked for Romney for a long time.

 And I didn't know it until the round was over.